Tai-Hsien/Mesh_Labeler/README.md

 In this way, we can entirely change cells those labels are a specific value to be another value.
 There are two textboxes on the middle-right side.
 Once they read valid label numbers, click "Change!" button.
 Then, all cells with the old label will be changed to be a new label.

+-	Note that the valid range for a label is [0, 24] for *active label* in the 1st way and two labels in the 2nd way.

 7. Once everything is done, you can save the result by using the **Save VTP file** button.
 The program will save the result in the VTP format with the